Saint Lucia oriole

-The Saint Lucia oriole (Icterus laudabilis) is a species of bird, in the family Icteridae and genus Icterus (or American Orioles).
-It is endemic to Saint Lucia.
+The Saint Lucia oriole (Icterus laudablis) is a species of songbird endemic to Saint Lucia.
+Locally known as the Corouge, it is in the family Icteridae and the genus Icterus (or New World orioles).
+Due to human development, this species of Oriole (a long with many others in the Caribbean) has seen significant population decline due to invasive species and habitat loss.

-Habitat
+Geography & Habitat

+St. Lucia orioles are endemic to, and exclusively found on the main island of St. Lucia located in the Lesser Antilles.
+The Saint Lucia Oriole does not migrate.
+They are the only resident orioles on the island, however, Baltimore and Orchard orioles may be found in the region as vagrants.

 St. Lucia orioles are known to inhabit mountain rainforests, dry coastal scrub forests, primary and secondary forests, the edges of certain plantations (such as banana citrus and coconut) and mangroves (particularly those that adjoin coastal scrub).
-They appear to be prefer humid mountain forests over the dry coastal scrub forests.
+They appear to prefer humid mountain forests over the dry coastal scrub forests.
 The regions which are inhabited by St. Lucia orioles range from sea level up to 700m in elevation.

-Geographic range

-St. Lucia orioles are endemic to, and exclusively found on the main island of St. Lucia.
-They are the only resident orioles on the island, however, Baltimore and Orchard orioles may be found in the region as vagrants.